JGefroh/Roadmap/README.md

 Leaders Eat Last: Why Some Teams Pull Together and Others Don't | Sinek, Simon | 5 Leadership on the Line: Staying Alive Through the Dangers of Change  |  Heifetz, Ronald | 3 Managing Humans | Lopp, Michael | 3
+One Mission: How Leaders Build a Team of Teams | Fussell, Chris | 5
 Peopleware: Productive Projects and Teams | DeMarco, Tom | 5 Scaling Teams | Grosse, Alexander | 5
 Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency | DeMarco, Tom | 3